We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Typically, sexual health clinics test for the more common STIs, such as chlamydia, gonorrhea, and syphilis.
 If people know that a previous partner has tested positive for a specific STI, it is advisable to get tested for the same STI.
 A person can also discuss their sexual and STI testing history with a healthcare provider, who can offer help and suggestions about appropriate tests.

 To get a reliable test result, people should perform the test within a specific timeframe after exposure due to incubation periods.
-Below are some common STIs and their testing windows:
+Below are some common STIs and their

 - Gonorrhea: 5 days to 2 weeks